 Keep a first aid kit with basics like bandages, gauze, disinfectant, scissors, tweezers, and gloves.
 While you’re at it, throw in a whistle and a flashlight, too.
-It's always a good idea to have your first aid with you at all times - in your head.
+It's always a good idea to have first aid training so you know what to do in an emergency.
 Get trained in first aid in case of a serious emergency like a car accident.

 It can be dangerous to drive without a pair of shades, especially when the sun is low on the horizon or when there’s snow to cast a glare.
 Don’t risk being blinded by the sunset or a really bright day.

 CELL PHONE CHARGER

 You want to be able to use your cell phone in an emergency, so keep a portable charger on hand in case your battery goes dead.
 It’ll also come in handy during all manner of “emergencies,” whether that means a flat tire or not being able to check Google Maps for the nearest cup of coffee (which you would only do after pulling off the roadway and stopping in a safe location).

 Need to clean up a bunch of trash from a weeks-old fast food runs?
 Suddenly realize your passenger gets carsick easily?
 Or just headed to the grocery store?
 Keep some bags—plastic, paper, and even reusable cloth totes—to clean up messes and carry goods to and from your car.
 Remember, they charge you in Bellingham for using a paper bag at the grocery store, and reusable totes are better for the planet.